darioarias/learning_python/README.md

   > No word or paragraph can explain this book's depth cover.
 The general layout consists of 5 mini-books, each focusing on one topic and diving into it.
 I strongly recommend this book, even if you have used pythons for years.
 I promise this book has something for you.
 I see myself reading this book five years from now and learning just as much.

 ## What's next?
-I am finishing Fluent in Python.
+I am finishing Fluent Python.
 Leetcode with the new skills to get even more comfortable using Python.
 Interviews, interviews!